Golge/app-fatih-manifests/k8s-manifests/vault-secrets/README.md

-# App JavaDes - Vault Integration with External Secrets Operator
+# Vault Integration with External Secrets Operator

-This directory contains the configuration for integrating the `app-javdes` application with HashiCorp Vault using the External Secrets Operator (ESO) with AppRole authentication.
+This directory contains the configuration for integrating with HashiCorp Vault using the External Secrets Operator (ESO) with AppRole authentication.

 ## 🏗️ Architecture